divakarmanivel/blacktie.js/README.md

     ..
     </div>

+In your index.js file,

+    demo.hammenu();

 ### Debugging

-log(msg): logs a message to console
+demo.log(msg): Logs a message to console

 ### UI

-notify(msg,type): shows an elegant notification message
+demo.notify(msg,type): Shows an elegant notification message.
+Leave 'type' as blank for default notification

-setContent(content): sets the content of the containing body element
+demo.setContent(content): Sets the content of the containing body element

-setStyle(style, targetId): sets the style of the target element
+demo.setStyle(style, targetId): Sets the style of the target element.
+Use '#elementID' for an element with id and '.class' for elements in a class

-createCard(title,buttons,callbacks): creates a card element
+demo.createCard(title,buttons,callbacks): Creates a card element

-openPage(pageurl): opens a page in the containing body
+demo.openPage(pageurl): Opens a page in the containing body

-showLoading(): shows a loading element
+demo.showLoading(): Shows a loading element

-hideLoading(): hides the loading element
+demo.hideLoading(): Hides the loading element

 ### Network

-openOauth(baseurl, tokenurl, clientid, apikey, scope, responsetype, other, callback): opens an oauth connection to a service
+demo.openOauth(baseurl, tokenurl, clientid, apikey, scope, responsetype, other, callback): Opens an oauth connection to a service

-sendRequest(url, method, data, headers, callback): sends a get or post request
+demo.sendRequest(url, method, data, headers, callback): Sends a get or post request

-### Data
+### Storage

-setItem(key, value): stores a <key,vaue> pair to localStorage
+demo.setItem(key, value): Stores a <key,vaue> pair to localStorage

-getItem(key): gets the value for a specified key in localStorage
+demo.getItem(key): Gets the value for a specified key in localStorage

-setVal(key, value): stores a <key,vaue> pair to sessionStorage
+demo.setVal(key, value): Stores a <key,vaue> pair to sessionStorage

-getVal(key): gets the value for a specified key in sessionStorage
+demo.getVal(key): Gets the value for a specified key in sessionStorage

-### Database

-createDb(name, columns): creates a database with specified name

-addRow(name,columns,values): adds a row to the database

-addColumn(name,column): adds a column to the database
+# License

+Created and Maintained by Divakar Manivel.
+Licensed under [MIT](LICENSE).